mgmax/inkscape-roland-cutstudio/README.md

 ### Installation notes

-- On Windows, CutStudio must be installed in the default path - `C:\Program Files\CutStudio` or `C:\Program Files (x86)\CutStudio`
+- On Windows, CutStudio must be installed in the default path - `C:\Program Files\CutStudio` or `C:\Program Files (x86)\CutStudio`.
 - CutStudio can be installed on Linux using WINE, but will probably not work for actually controlling Roland cutters.

 ### Inkscape versions < 1.2

 Inkscape 1.2 [replaced verbs with actions][1.2notes], changing the way this plugin works.
 If you're using a version of Inkscape earlier than 1.2 you can get older versions of this plugin from the [releases page][releases].
-Note that installation instructions may be different, so please check the readme in the downloaded ZIP file.
+Note that the installation instructions may be different, so please check the readme in the downloaded ZIP file.

 [1.2notes]: https://wiki.inkscape.org/wiki/index.php/Release_notes/1.2#Command_line
 [releases]: https://github.com/mgmax/inkscape-roland-cutstudio/releases

 ## Known issues

 - Clipping of paths doesn't work.
+This can be worked around by using boolean operations to produce the actual path you want to cut before running the plugin.
 - If there are any objects with opacity less than 100%, Inkscape exports them as bitmaps and they will not appear in CutStudio.
 This also occurs if the alpha value of the stroke or fill color is less than 100%.
-- Filters (e.g. blur) are not supported.
+- Filters (e.g. blur) are also exported as bitmaps, so are not supported.

+These issues won't be fixed as there's a workaround for the first issue and CutStudio has no way of handling bitmaps.

-## Contributing:
+## Contributing

 I am sorry that the code is so horrible.
 If anyone feels the desire to burn everything and rewrite it from scratch, please feel free to do so.
-If you're working with the code, please make sure that `python2.7 roland_cutstudio.py --selftest` and `python3 roland_cutstudio.py --selftest` work before submitting pull requests.
+If you're making changes to the code, please make sure that `python2.7 roland_cutstudio.py --selftest` and `python3 roland_cutstudio.py --selftest` work before you submit a pull request.

 ## Details